Vangueria infausta

 Vangueria infausta, the medlar or African medlar, is a species of plant in the family Rubiaceae, which is native to the southern and eastern Afrotropics.
-Some other names for V. infausta in Southern African languages include Mpfilwa in Tsonga, mmilo in Northern Sotho, muzwilu in Venḓa, umviyo in Southern Ndebele, mothwani in Tswana and umtulwa in Zulu.
+Some other names for V. infausta in Southern African languages include Mpfilwa in Tsonga, ngayi in Tonga, mmilo in Northern Sotho, muzwilu in Venḓa, umviyo in Southern Ndebele, mothwani in Tswana and umtulwa in Zulu.

 The fruits are consumed by humans and have a pleasant apple-like flavor.
 The specific name infausta alludes to a superstition that an evil spirit lives within the tree and the misfortune from its use as firewood which is said to 'unlock' the evil spirit from the wood.

 Many indigenous african names for V. infausta come from the Prot-Bantu mìdìdò (plural "fires").

 Description

 The trees are low-branching and mostly smallish but may reach 8 m in height.
 They have drooping branchlets and have pale greyish brown, flaky bark.
 The fairly large, dull leaves have entire margins and are somewhat variable in shape.
 They have an opposite arrangement and conspicuous net-veining below.
 Young leaves are boat-shaped and recurved along the central vein.

 Dense clusters of robust green flowers develop from pointed buds in spring.
 Each velvety flower is about 4 mm long and 6 mm wide, and are carried on opposite and axillary cymes.
 The corolla is dropped early.

 The initially green and glossy fruit appear in summer, and bear the remains of the calyx around their tips.
 They develop into unevenly shaped, glossy, tan-coloured plums, that contain soft fleshy pulp and fairly large seeds.